lsgalves/mega-sena-bolaoapp/README.md

 ## Result:

 * To know how many **Quadras** and **Quinas** you hit, just click on their respective buttons.
-* If you have achieved a **Sena**.
+* If you have achieved an **Sena**.
 When the numbers drawn are sent, you will automatically be informed.